Creation of an inflationary universe out of a black hole

-In this context, so far the phase transition between two pure de Sitter space has only been considered.
+In this context, so far only a phase transition between two pure de Sitter space has been considered \cite{footnote1}.
 However, phase transitions which we encounter in daily life or laboratories are usually induced around some impurities which act as catalysts or boiling stones.
 In cosmological phase transitions, black holes may play such roles.
+In this manuscript we discuss a cosmological phase transition around an evaporating black hole to show that a wormhole-like configuration with an inflationary domain beyond the throat may be created after the transition.

-This issue was pioneered by Hiscock \cite{Hiscock:1987}.
+The study of a phase transition around a black hole was pioneered by Hiscock \cite{Hiscock:1987}.
 More recently, Gregory, Moss and Withers revisited the problem \cite{Gregory:2014JHEP}.
 They have observed that the black hole mass may change in the phase transition and calculated the Euclidean action taking conical deficits into account \cite{Gregory:2014JHEP,Phys.Rev.Lett.115.071303,JHEP.1508.114}.
+Moreover, a symmetry restoration activated by Hawking radiation \cite{Hawking:1974rv,Hawking:1974sw} near a microscopic black hole has been investigated by Moss \cite{Moss:1984zf}.

+We consider a high energy field theory of a scalar field $\phi$ whose potential allows a thin-wall bubble solution of a metastable local minimum at $\phi=0$ with the energy density $\epsilon^4$ surrounded by the true vacuum with a field value $\phi_0$ where the mass square is given by $m^2$.
+In such a theory Moss \cite{Moss:1984zf} argues that the symmetry is restored in the vicinity of the black hole horizon inside a thin wall bubble as the Hawking temperature, $T_H=\mpl^2/(8\pi M_+)$, reaches the mass scale of the theory.
+Here $M_+$ and $\mpl$ are the black hole mass and the Planck mass, respectively.
+In the presence of plausible couplings of the relevant fields, he shows that the medium inside the bubble, where fields coupled to $\phi$ are massless, is thermalized with a temperature $T $ which is substantially smaller than $m\sim T_H$.
+Then the free energy of the bubble configuration is given by

+as a function of its radius $r$ and $T$, where $\sigma$ is the surface tension of the wall and $\tilde{m}^2$ denotes sum of the mass squared of species which receive a mass from $\phi$ outside the bubble.
+For simplicity we assume ${\tilde m}$ is of the same order of $m$ and omit the tilde hereafter.
+Here $q$ is related to the scattering parameter $C$ defined by Moss \cite{Moss:1984zf} as $q\equiv (192\pi^2 C)^{-2/3}$, which can take a value of order of unity or even larger.